dfcastellanos/MEPLS/README.md

 does not support internal parallelization.
 Therefore, a single simulation run cannot run in parallel.

+####Windows
+Building on Windows has not been tested yet.
+You can follow [deal.II]'s own building instructions for Windows, after which building a MEPLS model should be trivial.

+####macOS
+Building on macOS has not been tested yet.
+You can follow [deal.II]'s own building instructions for macOS, after which building a MEPLS model should be trivial.

 ## Documentation
 You can access the documentation online on the [project's website].
 Alternatively, you can generate the documentation in different formats using [Doxygen](https://www.doxygen.nl/index.html) and the generation script located in `/path/to/MEPLS_dir/inc/MEPLS/doc`.

 ## Contact
 You can contact the author for, e.g., reporting issues and bugs or submitting